Redwid/sucks/README.md

 sucks
 =====

+## Forked version

+Has ability to exclude wait command from the control sequence.
+Just specify minutes as 0 and no wait command will be executed.

 A simple command-line python script to drive a robot vacuum.
 Currently known to work with the Ecovacs Deebot N79, M80 Pro, M81, M88 Pro, and R95 MKII from both North America and Europe.